fabricewerger/headless-github/README.md

 ### 1. Use the correct version of node and npm

-Please be aware NPM is not allowed <br />use npm Please install [NVM](https://github.com/nvm-sh/nvm) then run in the root folder<br /> Get right Yarn version: nvm use
+Please be aware NPM is not allowed, use yarn <br />
+Please install [NVM](https://github.com/nvm-sh/nvm) then run in the root folder<br />
+Get right yarn version: nvm use

 ### 2. Install dependencies